ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/services.md

 }
 ```

-Go to the **"StoreManagerControllerTest"** and take a look at the unit test:
+Go to the **"StoreManagerControllerTest"** class and take a look at the unit test:

 ```c#
 // test code skipped for brevity